liblacklucy/RPN/README.md

-# Relationship Prompt Learning is Enough for Open-Vocabulary Semantic Segmentation
+# Relationship Prompt Learning is Sufficient for Open-Vocabulary Semantic Segmentation

 > **Abstract:** *Open-vocabulary semantic segmentation (OVSS) aims to segment unseen classes without pixel-level labels.
 Current Vision-Language Model (VLM)-based methods leverage VLM's extensive knowledge to enhance additional segmentation-specific networks, yielding competitive results, but at the cost of extensive parameter consumption.
 To reduce these costs, we attempt to enable VLM to directly produce the segmentation results without segmentation-specific networks.
 Prompt learning offers a direct and parameter-efficient approach.
 Therefore, we propose relationship prompt module (RPM), which generates relationship prompt that directs VLM to extract pixel-level semantic embeddings suitable for OVSS.
 Moreover, RPM integrates with VLM to construct relationship prompt network (RPN), achieving OVSS without segmentation-specific networks.
 RPN attains state-of-the-art performance with merely about 3M trainable parameters (2% of total parameters).*
 >